Berkeley County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: You must request the ALR hearing through the South Carolina Department of Motor Vehicles (SCDMV).
+- Where to Request: You must request the hearing from the South Carolina DMV.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will automatically be suspended.
-There are very few exceptions to this rule.
-Don't delay!
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There is little recourse if you miss this deadline, so immediate action is essential.

 Automatic License Suspension